..1 Winter solstice - First day of winter

 Dec 21, 2020

 First day of winter in the United States!
-The sun's arc is at its fartherest point south, overhead at the Tropic of Capricorn, which runs through Australia.
+The sun's arc is at its furtherest point south, overhead at the Tropic of Capricorn, which runs through Australia.

 The sun's arc never gets overhead in the U.S. because we are too far north.
 It is overhead twice a year at the equator.

 Earth orbits the sun 67,000 mile an hour, and its orbit is 585 million miles long.
 As Earth orbits the sun, its axis points in the same direction.

 Earth's orbit is an ellipse.
 The Northern Hemisphere has winter when Earth is closest to the sun.
 The Southern Hemisphere has winter when Earth is furtherest from the sun, which explains the ice cap at the South Pole.

 Earth's tilt makes the sun's arc appear to drift north and south during the course of a year.
 On one side of Earth's orbit, the Northern Hemisphere tilts toward the sun.
 On the other side, it tilts away from the sun.
 Midway between the extremes, the sun's rays hit Earth broadside, causing spring and fall.
-Everything on Earth comes from the sun.
+Everything on Earth came from the sun.
 Earth formed from stuff left over when the sun formed.

 ..2 Autumn equinox - First day of fall

 First day of fall in the United States!
 The sun's arc is overhead at the equator in its apparent journey south.
 Days and nights are equal, 12 hours of daylight and 12 hours of darkness everywhere on the globe.

 The sun's rays hit the earth broadside on the first day of fall.

 The sun is out to our side, not overhead.
-We can see this by lying on the ground with our heads pointing north.
-The earth spins, turns & rotates from west to east as the sun appears to cross our sky.
-The sky is a result of our atmosphere scattering the sun's rays.
+We see this by lying on the ground with our heads pointing north.
+The earth spins, turns & rotates from west to east as the sun appears to cross our sky, Our sky is the sun lighting up our atmosphere.